woutgg/ofxGenericDmx/README.md

 ## Linux

+### LibFTDI
- * On GNU/Linux you just need to install the libftdi library. e.g. on Ubuntu:
+On GNU/Linux you just need to install the libFTDI  library. e.g. on Ubuntu:
 ```
 sudo apt-get install libftdi-dev
 ```

+### Udev rules
- * By default, DMX controllers require root permissions; this can be fixed by using udev rules.
+By default, DMX controllers require root permissions; this can be fixed by using udev rules.
 An example rules file for the Enttec DMX USB PRO has been included (scripts/scripts/75-permissions-enttec.rules).
 Copy this file to /etc/udev/rules.d to use it.

-Install udev rules:
+To install the udev rules:
 ```
 sudo cp 75-permissions-enttec.rules /etc/udev/rules.d/
 ```

-reload udev rules:
+To reload the udev rules to make them active without rebooting:

 ```
 sudo udevadm control --reload-rules && sudo udevadm trigger
 ```

+## Custom Projects
-* If you are creating your own project, you need to add some extra configuration for libftdi
+If you are creating your own project, you need to add some extra configuration for libftdi

 If using a Makefile, add this to config.make:
 ```